aws-samples/amazon-connect-copy/README.md

   (These two arguments can be omitted if the Lambda functions used in the source and target instances bear the same name.)
-- Only contact flows and modules with names prefixed by the `CCC` Contact Centre Code will be copied.
-- Only contact flows and modules with names prefixed by `CCC` will be copied to the target instance.
+- Only contact flows and modules with names prefixed by the `CCC` Contact Centre Code will be copied to the target instance.

 ## Copying process